Islamic views on sin: Khati'ah

 Again, God says to the believers in a Hadith Qudsi:

 "O son of Adam, so long as you call upon Me, and ask of Me, I shall forgive you for what you have done, and I shall not mind.
 O son of Adam, were your sins to reach the clouds of the sky and were you then to ask forgiveness of Me, I would forgive you.
 O son of Adam were you to come to Me with sins nearly as great as the earth, and were you then to face Me, ascribing no partner to Me, I would bring you forgiveness nearly as great as it."

 This Quranic verse indicates that khati'ah is considered an ithm, a grave sin.
 In fact, the word khati'ah is associated with some of the most heinous religious sins in the Quran.
 In one Quranic verse this word is used to describe the sin of slaying one's own children for fear of poverty.
 (Quran 17:33-31).
 Scholars believe that dhanb or ithm could be used in place of khati'ah in this instance; however, the word choice indicates that khati'ah is more than just a moral lapse or mistake and is punishable.
 And all sins are eligible for forgiveness through God's mercy and repentance.

 Jurm

 The word Jurum is often considered to be a synonym of dhanb for it is used to describe some of the same sins: crying lies of God and not believing the signs of God.
 In the Quran, the word mostly appears in the form of mujrim, one who commits a jurm.
 These individuals are described in the Quran as having arrogance towards the believers.

-Behold, those who commit jurm used to laugh at those who believed, winking one at another when they passed them by, and when they went back to their own fold, they returned jesting, and when they saw them they used to say, 'Lo, these have indeed gone astray!
+Behold, those who commit jurm used to laugh at those who believed, knowingly looking at one when they passed them by, and when they went back to their own fold, they returned jesting, and when they saw them they used to say, 'Lo, these have indeed gone astray!